springmeyer/svg-tiles/README.md

     npm install
     ./server.js & open http://localhost:4000

+Or just view the live demo at http://springmeyer.github.io/svg-tiles.

 # Details

 This demo shows the loading of a few pre-styled tiles in SVGZ format at z12 into